jobiols/odoo-private-addons/automatic_backup/readme/ROADMAP.rst

-- Trabajando en mejorar documentacion
+- Improve doc
-- Proximamente backup a S3
+- Develop a metohod to restore backups from folder and from S3